 If your vehicle has been off for more than three hours, the current outside temperature will be stored in the system when you start the vehicle.

 Inside Temperature: This sensor is in the center air outlet on the passenger side.

-If you block or cover either interior sensor, the system will give a false reading.
+If you block or cover either interior sensor (sunload or the inside temperature), the system will give a false reading.

 Automatic Control